ropensci/essurvey/README.md

 cross-national survey that has been conducted across Europe since its establishment in 2001.
 Every two years, face-to-face interviews are conducted with newly selected, cross-sectional samples.
-The survey measures the attitudes, beliefs and behaviour patterns of diverse populations in more than thirty nations.
+The survey measures the attitudes, beliefs and behavior patterns of diverse populations in more than thirty nations.
 Taken from the [ESS website](http://www.europeansocialsurvey.org/about/).

 Note: The `essurvey` package was originally called `ess`.
-Since `essurvey 1.0.0` all `ess_*` functions have been deprecated in favour of the `import_*` and `download_*` functions.
+Since `essurvey 1.0.0` all `ess_*` functions have been deprecated in favor of the `import_*` and `download_*` functions.
 Also, versions less than and including `essurvey 1.0.1` returned wrong countries.
 Please install the latest CRAN/Github version.